VDBWRAIR/bactpipeline/docs/analysis.rst

 client.cfg
 ----------

 You must have a file client.cfg in your home or current directory.
+This project comes with an example file(client.cfg.example) which you can copy to client.cfg and use.

 This file tells the pipeline where a temporary directory accessible to all nodes is and what type of software runs on the cluster (PBS/Torque or SGE).

-n-cpu defines the number of nodes to request; nodes the number of compute nodes.

-.. include:: ../client.cfg
+.. include:: ../client.cfg.example
     :literal:

+* n-cpu
+   defines the number of cpus to request per sample

+* nodes
+   defines the number of compute nodes to use per sample

 Locally on one computer
 -----------------------